 If you’re avid reader of e-books, Marvin is definitely worth adding to your iOS device.
 It’s packed with customization settings, but it doesn’t feel bloated or difficult to navigate.
 You may initially need to spend some time setting up Marvin to your liking, but after that you can just enjoy the reading experience it offers.

-Download: Marvin (Free)
+Download: Marvin (Free) [No longer available]

 Let us know what you think of Marvin and what features you would like to see added to your e-reader of choice.